Always have the stock you need.

 - Stock & Par - Below each item, you will see your stock level and par level.
 Your stock level is updated based on your inventory settings.
 As for the Par level, you need to first set up your par level for a number to appear here.
 A dash will appear if this is not set.

 - Delivery Date - The default date here will be tomorrow.
-You can edit the date by selecting it.

 - Delivery Note - Here's where you can jot down more specifications about your order.

 - Order Note (below product line) - In the image above, there’s an order note saying “inside their boxes” - this was added by selecting the product and entering this on the Note field.

 6. If you would like to review the PDF of this purchase order, select the menu icon (three dots) on the upper right corner of the screen.
 Then, select View as PDF

 Note - Make sure to complete your supplier’s details and your own business details so that the fields auto-populate on the pdf.

 7. Once you are happy with your recurring order, select Schedule on the lower right side of the page where you are editing the order.

 8. You will then be taken to this page where you can enter the following details about your recurring order: